Ren-ZY/RUSD/README.md

 # RUSD
-A tool to detect stackoverflow vulnerability in Rust crates
+A simple but powerful tool to detect stackoverflow vulnerability in Rust crates :)